joaquin-rossi/xkcdl/README.md

 # xkcdl
-a program to download any xkcd comic
+cli for downloading any xkcd comic